By The Wyoming LLC Attorney TeamOct 8, 2022

 The most effective protector of assets is an asset protection trust (APT).
 It is specifically created to prevent creditors and lawsuit settlements from obtaining access to your assets.
 Because the trust is under the ownership of a trustee, banks and credit card companies cannot legally request possession of the assets to pay off debts.
 You have to set up an irrevocable trust to keep all creditors and lawsuit settlements away from your assets.

-Not every state allows the creation of asset protection trusts.
+Not every state allows the creation of Asset Protection Trusts.
 However, if you live in a state that prohibits them, you might qualify to establish an APT in another state.
-To learn more about protecting your assets and possibly setting up an APT in another state, contact the Cloud Peak Law Group to schedule a free case evaluation.
+To learn more about protecting your assets and possibly setting up an APT, we recommend contacting an experienced estate planning attorney.